bytespider/Javascript-a-Week/README.md

 our object in any order, much like a plugin system.
 Each of the validators can be use alone, or together for a complete validation package.

+Demonstrates that using a testing tool like QUnit can help you make sure that your code always works.